simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 -	`vector_size = 300`

-    Defines the size of the embeddings, larger this value is the more context is captured.
+    Defines the size of the embeddings, in this case the network would have 300 nodes.

 -	`window = 10`